 Sitting in a normal seated position for extended periods of time.

 Reaching by extending hand(s) or arm(s) in any direction.

 Finger dexterity required to manipulate objects with fingers rather than with whole hand(s) or arm(s), for example, using a keyboard.

 Ability to hear within normal range.

 Ability to move about, including transportation of a laptop computer and files.

-Classified Title: IRB Coordinator Role/Level/Range: ATO 40/E/03/OF Starting Salary Range: $19.82 - $27.27/hr (commensurate with experience) Employee group: Full Time Schedule: M-F 8:30 am - 5:00pm Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Admin Clinical Invest Human Subjects Personnel area: School of Medicine
+Classified Title: IRB Coordinator Role/Level/Range: ATO 40/E/03/OF Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F 8:30am - 5:00pm Exempt Status: Non-Exempt Location: Remote Department name: SOM Admin Clinical Invest Human Subjects Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.